NERVA: Post-NERVA research

 In 1983, the Strategic Defense Initiative ("Star Wars") identified missions that could benefit from rockets that are more powerful than chemical rockets, and some that could only be undertaken by more powerful rockets.
 A nuclear propulsion project, SP-100, was created in February 1983 with the aim of developing a 100 KW nuclear rocket system.
 The concept incorporated a particle/pebble-bed reactor, a concept developed by James R. Powell at the Brookhaven National Laboratory, which promised a specific impulse of up to 1,000 isp and a thrust to weight ratio of between 25 and 35 for thrust levels greater than 20,000 lbf.

-From 1987 to 1991 it was funded as a secret project codenamed Project Timber Wind, which spent $139 million.
+From 1987 to 1991 this was funded as a secret project codenamed Project Timber Wind, which spent $139 million.
 The proposed rocket project was transferred to the Space Nuclear Thermal Propulsion (SNTP) program at the Air Force Phillips Laboratory in October 1991.
 NASA conducted studies as part of its 1992 Space Exploration Initiative (SEI) but felt that SNTP offered insufficient improvement over NERVA, and was not required by any SEI missions.
 The SNTP program was terminated in January 1994, after $200 million was spent.

 In 2013, an engine for interplanetary travel from Earth orbit to Mars orbit and back was studied at the MSFC with a focus on nuclear thermal rocket (NTR) engines.
 Since NTRs are at least twice as efficient as the most advanced chemical engines, they allow quicker transfer times and increased cargo capacity.
 The shorter flight duration, estimated at 3–4 months with NTR engines, compared to 8–9 months using chemical engines, would reduce crew exposure to potentially harmful and difficult to shield cosmic rays.
 NTR engines were selected in the Mars Design Reference Architecture (DRA).